lunakittyyy/GripMonke/README.md

 This program does not come with a warranty, so you assume the very small risk that something may go wrong with it.

-I am also not liable for any damages, bans, etc. that you cause using this mod without permission of everyone in the lobby.
+I am also not liable for any damages, bans, etc. that you cause using cracked versions of this mod (forks that remove the need for a mod lobby)

 Please follow the above guidelines or your fork/modification may be taken down.